HarlemSquirrel/amdgpu-fan-rb/README.md

 # amdgpu-fan-rb

-A Simple Ruby CLI to read and set the fan speed for AMD Radeon graphics cards running on the AMDGPU Linux driver.
+A Ruby CLI to read and set the fan speed for AMD Radeon graphics cards running on the AMDGPU Linux driver.

 ## Usage